 Day 5: Marrakesh – Rabat

-This morning after breakfast we pack up our bags and head by road in our private airconditioned transport to the capital city of Rabat.
+This morning after breakfast we pack up our bags and head train station to board the train to the capital city of Rabat.
 After lunch, we will explore the old cities Medina and Souks, and the lovely walled quarter known as the Kasbah des Oudaias.
 Overnight in Rabat.

 Day 6: Rabat – Fes